HADES, HELL, PARADISE, AND HEAVEN

 14and the wall of the city having twelve foundation stones, and on them twelve names of the twelve apostles of the little Lamb.

-As the Jews are the gateway to life, humanly speaking, so are the apostles of Christ the foundation of it, for it is they who carried the message of redemption through the blood of Christ into all the world of their day, and through their successors (Christians, not necessarily apostles), into all the world beyond.
+As the Jews are the gateway to life, humanly speaking, so are the apostles of Christ those who laid the foundation of it, for it is they who carried the message of redemption through the blood of Christ into all the world of their day, and through their successors (Christians, not necessarily apostles), into all the world beyond.
 The gospel of the Lord Jesus Christ is the foundation.
 Indeed, it is Christ himself who is the foundation (1 Cor.
 3.11), Christ as preached by the apostles and prophets (Eph.
 2.20).
 Thus we have God’s Old Testament people and his New Testament people joined together in eternity as the people of God, the wife of the Lamb.

 15And the one speaking with me had a measure, a golden reed, that he might measure the city and its gates and its wall.
 16And the city lies four-cornered, and its length is equal to the breadth.
 And he measured the city with the reed to twelve thousand stadia; its length and breadth and height are equal.
 17And he measured its wall, one hundred and forty-four cubits, measure of a man, which is of an angel.

 The purpose of the measuring is to show the perfection of the city.
 It is a perfect cube of about fifteen hundred miles, length, breadth, and height being equal.
 We have translated exactly, using the Greek measurements rather than the English, to show the continued use of the number twelve in the description of the city.
 It has twelve gates, twelve foundation stones, twelve thousand stadia, twelve times twelve cubits.
 All is perfection.
 The Holy of Holies in the Old Testament Tabernacle, the dwelling-place of God among his people, was a perfect cube.
 So is the dwelling-place of God among his people in eternity.
+A cubit is about 1 ½ feet.

 V. 17 says that the wall is one hundred and forty-four cubits, about seventy-two yards, but we just read in v.
 16 that the height is twelve thousand stadia.
 What is the meaning of this apparent contradiction?
 We cannot say with absolute certainty because the passage itself does not tell us, but it is probably that the height is twelve thousand stadia and the thickness is one hundred and forty-four cubits.
 This measurement is